 This small volcanic island lies within the province of North Maluku and is situated off the coast of the larger Halmahera in Northeast Indonesia.
 Ternate is a small lush island that has many spices, which is why it was once an important part of the international trade route during the colonial era.
-Its history has left a number of charming ancient buildings and fortresses, adding a cultural charm to the island along with its markets, seafood and tropical beaches.
-As Ternate is known to be unspoiled and clean, the island also boasts plentiful diving spots that have preserved their vibrant marine biodiversity.
+Its history has left a number of charming ancient buildings and fortresses, adding a cultural charm to the island along with its markets, seafood, and tropical beaches.
+As Ternate is known to be unspoiled and clean, the island also boasts plentiful diving spots that have preserved its vibrant marine biodiversity.

-11. White-sand beaches, Turquoise Seas And Relaxed Retreats: Karimunjawa Islands
+11. White-sand beaches, Turquoise Seas, And Relaxed Retreats: Karimunjawa Islands

 All Islands Of Indonesia Boast Limitless Charms

 These are just a few of the beautiful islands in Indonesia.
-Plan a trip around the vast archipelago of Indonesia, that has innumerable island destinations to visit.
+Plan a trip around the vast archipelago of Indonesia, which has innumerable island destinations to visit.
 Stretching far and wide across the equator, this nation will guarantee that you get beautiful ocean views paired with lush hills and thriving wildlife to explore at every corner you visit, along with a charming cultural heritage and wonderful underwater delights.
 If we have missed any of your favourite Indonesian islands, let us know in the comments below.